rsperry/science-fair-registration/README.md

    - Teacher
    - Grade
 4. Populate Teachers sheet with all teacher names/grades
-5. Create a third sheet named Info with following in column A and and data in column B:
+5. Create a third sheet named "Info" with labels in column A and data in column B:
    - School
    - Contact
    - Registration Deadline